Clemson vs. Syracuse NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- Clemson has combined with its opponents to put up more than 45.5 points just twice this year.
+- Clemson and its opponents have scored at least 45.5 points just twice this year.

 - Syracuse's games have gone over 45.5 points in three of six chances this season.

-- The two teams combine to score 52.7 points per game, 7.2 more than the total in this contest.
+- Friday's over/under is 7.2 points lower than the two team's combined 52.7 points per game average.

-- This contest's over/under is 9.3 points above the 36.2 these two squads combine to allow per game this season.
+- This contest's total is 9.3 points more than the 36.2 these two squads combine to surrender per game this season.

 - Tigers games this season feature an average total of 50.7 points, a number 5.2 points higher than Friday's over/under.